PoisotLab/MS_befwm_softwarenote/ms.md

 M_C =  Z^{T-1}
 \end{equation}

-Here $M_C$ is the body mass of consumers, normalized by the body mass of the basal species ($T = 1$) to make the results independent of the body mass of the basal species.
+where $M_C$ is the body mass of consumers, normalized by the body mass of the basal species ($T = 1$) to make the results independent of the body mass of the basal species.